Piercingxx/arch-mini-mod/resources/KooTigers-drivers/README.md

 ## 📦 What This Does

-- Installs and enables a systemd service to load the KooTigers touchscreen driver
+- Installs and enables a systemd service to load the KooTigers touchscreen driver.
-- Ensures the touchscreen is powered, kernel modules are loaded, and the PCI adapter is reset if needed
+- Ensures the touchscreen is powered, kernel modules are loaded, and the PCI adapter is reset if needed.
-- Designed for use with Arch Linux (will work on other distros with minor tweaks)
+- Designed for use with Arch and Debian (will work on other distros with minor tweaks).

 ---